UP-RS-ESP/vacon.github.io/_posts/2021-01-11-JGRES-SmithBookhagen.md

 Neighboring terrain facing in different directions is not equally steep.
 This effect is caused by the complex interactions of geology, tectonics, vegetation, climate, and precipitation.
 Small differences in erosion processes lead to subtle variations in topographic form at the global scale.

-We make the following main three conclusion:
+We make the following main three conclusions:

 * Steep terrain has more unequal slopes
 * Pole-facing terrain is on average steeper than equator-facing terrain